sria91/gcs/README.md

 ## Testing this software

 ### Testing the CLI
-* Run the following command to run the CLI tests: `cargo test --test test_cli`.
+* Run the following command to run the CLI tests: `cargo test --release --test test_cli`.

 ### Testing the REST API
 * Install Node.js from [here](https://nodejs.org/en/download/).